Masturbating: What is wanking & how to wank

-There’s no right or wrong way to pleasure yourself.
-What feels good is totally personal, and half the fun is finding out what works for you – whether you’re male or female.
+If you expected to find a guide on how to wank, sorry to disappoint but there is none.
+Honestly, there’s no clear cut answer for a wank meaning something specific because there’s no right or wrong way to pleasure yourself.
+What feels good to one person, for example moving your hands in a certain way, may not feel good to another, and half the fun is finding out what works for you – whatever type of body you have.
 Feeling comfortable is best, so try and get the place to yourself, or lock yourself in the bathroom for a ‘long bath’ and get playing.

 Is masturbation bad for you?

-NO. You got that?
+Nope.
+You got that?
 N.O.
 No way.
 Not at all.
+Wanking is not bad for you.
 Can you repeat that back to us?

 I’m a girl, is it OK to masturbate?

-Before you have a go with the showerhead/hairbrush/rolling pin, inserting foreign objects into your various cavities can occasionally result in them getting stuck – especially in your anus.
-Using sex toys specially designed for the purpose lessens the risk of an embarrassing trip to A&E.
+Before you have a go with the showerhead/hairbrush/rolling pin, it’s important to know that inserting foreign objects into your various cavities can occasionally result in them getting stuck – especially in your anus.
+Using sex toys specially designed for the purpose, on the other hand, reduces the risk of an embarrassing trip to A&E.

 And only use lubes specially designed for sex.
-Your private parts are a tad sensitive and ordinary body lotion could irritate down there.
+This is because your private parts are a tad sensitive and ordinary body lotion could irritate you down there.

 There’s no ‘normal’ amount of masturbation.
-And, especially if you’re a teenage bloke, don’t worry if it feels like all you want to do is put your hands down your boxers.
+And, especially if you’re a teenager, don’t worry if it feels like all you want to do is put your hands down there.
 Over and over.
-You may find your bits get sore though, so if anything feels inflamed, it may be worth calming down for a few days.
+You may find your bits get sore though.
+So if anything feels inflamed, it may be worth dialling it down for a few days.

 In rare cases, young people can get addicted to masturbating, or masturbating while watching porn.
 If you’re worried, some questions to ask yourself are: